-[Video] Saving Strategies for High Income Earners
+Retirement & Tax Saving Options for High Income Earners

 1. Health Savings Account (HSA)

 The great thing is that when you take money out of the HSA for medical purposes, the distributions/withdrawals are not taxable.
 To the extent you have an HSA available to you, we recommend maxing out contributions so that when you’re in retirement, you will have a dedicated pool of money to be able to pay those medical expenses.

 2. Backdoor Roth

 What we can do in certain circumstances is actually take that non-deductible contribution from your IRA and convert that to a Roth IRA.
 The benefit is that Roth IRAs grow tax-free and when you take money out of a Roth IRA you don’t have to pay taxes on it like you do out of a traditional IRA.

 3. Mega Backdoor Roth

-To the extent you contribute after tax money, you can roll these funds directly into a Roth IRA once you leave the company or while still employed if in -service rollovers are permitted.
+To the extent you contribute after-tax money, you can roll these funds directly into a Roth IRA once you leave the company or while still employed if in -service rollovers are permitted.
 This can be a great way to save a lot of extra money and additionally benefit from the money being a Roth account!

 4. Taxable Account

 The key here is that while there are no contribution limits, you want to make sure it’s invested in a tax efficient manner.
 Investing in passive index funds that don’t pay out year-end capital gains distributions, owning municipal bond funds, and other asset location strategies will help make sure that while you are investing you are not paying a lot of taxes as well.